The Bible Tells me so, Jesus has a God

 So יהוה is the Father.
 There is no other God besides him.

 By the way, there seems to be a recent trend among Christians, both among scholars and lay people alike, to make the claim that “Jesus is Yahweh”.
-Beyond the absurdity of claiming that Yahweh was a man who was born in Bethlehem and put to death around the age of 33, claiming that “Jesus is Yahweh” creates another exegetical problem, because in the Old Testament Yahweh is the Father.
+Beyond the absurdity of claiming that Yahweh was a man who was born in Bethlehem and put to death around the age of 33, claiming that “Jesus is Yahweh” creates another theological-exegetical problem, because in the Old Testament Yahweh is the Father.

 What has happened is that Gentile “Christian” philosophers took the Hebraic concept of the one God as Father and perverted it into a pagan idol that needs to be propped up with lie after lie.